aloys/customer-review/README.md

 ```console
 java -jar customer-review.jar
 ```
-- Open this URL in the browser: http://localhost:8080/
+- Open the following URL in a browser: http://localhost:8080/

-This will execute main class [*MainApplication*](https://github.com/aloys/customer-review/blob/master/src/main/java/customer/review/framework/MainApplication.java)

-That jar is an uber-jar including all dependencies with an embedded **H2 database server**, and **Tomcat web server**.
+This will execute the main class [*MainApplication*](https://github.com/aloys/customer-review/blob/master/src/main/java/customer/review/framework/MainApplication.java) in *customer-review.jar*.
+This an uber-jar including all dependencies including an embedded **H2 database server**, and **Tomcat web server**.

-The application will initialize _5 users_ and _5 products_ test data for convinience.
+For convinience, application will initialize _5 users_ and _5 products_ test data on startup.

 **Requirements**: Java Runtime Enviroment (JRE) version 8 or higher.